$650k cost savings

+The agency aimed to retire some of their outdated applications to improve and update the technical environment, but many point-to-point integrations had been built in and they had to find a way to loosen existing couplings.
 To add complexity, every piece of data could live only on-premises, since the agency network does not have external internet connectivity and does not allow for data storage in the cloud.
 “The environment was a monolithic ancient beast whose function was originally designed for order management and service delivery.”

-After considerable vetting of ESB products offered by Oracle, Tibco, Progress, Apache, Redhat and others, the functional lead decided on Mule ESB.
+After considerable vetting of ESB products offered by Oracle, Tibco, Progress, Apache, Redhat, and others, the functional lead decided on Mule ESB.
 To him, as opposed to other ESBs that he had evaluated, Mule ESB offered a development suite that was intuitive for a legacy based development team to pick up, and a platform approach that would enable him to scale with future agency’s needs.

-“Following our detailed analysis we felt the best fit for our needs was hands down Mule ESB.”
+“Following our detailed analysis, we felt the best fit for our needs was hands down Mule ESB.”